Duxhurst Industrial Farm Colony: Twentieth century

-Thought Duxhurst Farm Colony operated as an alcohol recovery home for several years, it was not licensed as a retreat until 1901, and, consequently, till that time, was not authorised to receive patients signing under the Habitual Drunkards Act 1879.
+Though Duxhurst Farm Colony operated as an alcohol recovery home for several years, it was not licensed as a retreat until 1901, and, consequently, till that time, was not authorised to receive patients signing under the Habitual Drunkards Act 1879.
 In that year, this institution combined the work of a retreat under the Habitual Drunkards Act 1879 with that of a reformatory for selected cases under the Inebriates Act 1898 (61 & 62 Vict. c.
 60).
 Its main object was retreat work, for which it was specially adapted.
 The reformatory section was added later, on the assumption that both classes could be received and treated in the same institution and thereby increase its value.
 When the reformatory section was first started, it was opened for the reception of cases sent from London courts under section 2 of the act, the managers reserving the right to select or refuse any case which they considered fit or unfit, as the evidence supplied by courts appeared to indicate.
 But this means of selection proved futile; it was found that committed cases were of a type so much below what was anticipated, and were so inferior to the voluntary cases admitted as retreat inmates, that their presence interfered with the main work of the institution.
 The reception of such committals was therefore discontinued, with the result that at the end of 1902, none remained under detention.

 Early in 1903, however, owing to pressure from the National Society for the Prevention of Cruelty to Children (NSPCC), the managers were induced to start on other lines, and recommence their reformatory work by restricting admissions to cases committed under section 1 of the act, for drunkenness and consequent neglect of children.
 The NSPCC undertook to make full enquiry as to the moral character and general suitability of proposed inmates before recommending their admission.
 This amended scheme worked well, and in its day, was the only instance where selection before admission proved in any way satisfactory.
 This was accounted for by the fact that the agents of the society had exceptional means of obtaining information concerning the private life and circumstances of individual inmates.

 Fifteen inmates were admitted to Duxhurst under these conditions during 1903, and none were discharged.
 The general circumstances under which they suffered detention were ideal in every respect, their life being made as home-like as possible.
 But it must be remembered, owing to the exceptional means by which these inmates were selected, that Duxhurst was dealing with the best of reformatory work, and was able to do, with mild measures, what proved impossible in other places where committals were indiscriminate in character.